 - AIRFARE is not charged to your student account.
 Students are responsible for purchasing their own airfare.
 Please check current airfare using your departure and return cities for a more accurate estimate.

 - WITHDRAWAL/REFUND POLICY.
 If at any point after enrolling in the program you decide that you wish to cancel your participation, you must submit written notification to the Global Center <email@example.com>.
 A simple email will suffice.
 Students are responsible for all non-recoverable costs incurred by USD.
 Tuition refunds for the program are processed according to the same on-campus tuition refund policy established by the USD Finance Office.

 .
 To be considered for acceptance, your online application must be complete by this date.
-Applicants will be notified of acceptance by August 6, 2018.
-Once accepted, you must provide your flight itinerary by November 1, 2018.
+Applicants will be notified of acceptance by July 15th, 2021.
 Further information will be provided to accepted students.
 If you have already opened an online application, continue working on it by visiting the direct login page

 U.S. citizens may enter Guatemala for purposes of tourism without a visa if they present their U.S. passport, valid for at least six months after their date of entry into Guatemala, and a return ticket to the United States or an onward ticket to another country.